xinslu/brush/README.md

 # brush
-A minimal POSIX Compliant Shell written in C
+A minimal non-POSIX Compliant Shell written in C